stephanepechard/projy/docs/templates.rst

 Available templates
 ===================
 Here is a list of all the templates, but also collectors, integrated into Projy at the moment.
-Of course, anyone can propose new templates, they'll be integrated into Projy.
+Of course, you can propose new templates, they'll be integrated into Projy.

 Project templates
 -----------------
 Project templates are used to create a files/directories structure.
 That's the second argument of the command line.
 For this list, the projects we create are all called ``TowelStuff``.
-They are ordered by the programming language they use.
+They are somewhat ordered by the programming language they use.

 LaTeX